-This paper started with the observation that the tariffs implemented by the US in 2018-19 were partially offset by a concomitant depreciation of the remninbi against the dollar.
-We presented a calibrated model in which the depreciation of the remnibi results from the tariffs.
-Our model furthermore suggests that tariffs may explain a substantial fraction of the changes in the dollar and remninbi effective exchange rates observed during that period.
+This paper started with the observation that the tariffs implemented by the US in 2018-19 were partially offset by a concomitant depreciation of the reminibility against the dollar.
+We presented a calibrated model in which the depreciation of the reminibility results from the tariffs.
+Our model furthermore suggests that tariffs may explain a substantial fraction of the changes in the reminibility exchange rate observed during that period.
 This result is robust to various changes in the assumptions of the model.

 The simple textbook model on which these conclusions are based does not incorporate all the relevant channels, for example the global supply chain disruption induced by the tariffs.
 It is not clear, however, how these other channels would change the results.
 Tariffs are similar to a negative productivity shock for the firms involved in the global supply chain.
-Other things equal, tariffs should depreciate the currencies of the countries that own the production factors (both capital and labor) used in the global supply chain.
-This is an interesting question left for further research.